Implementing Fast AlphaZero

 3. Test if the new network is better than the old one

-The neural network outputs a policy vector π (move probabilities) and a value estimate $v\in [-1,1]$ for how good the current position is.
+The neural network outputs a policy vector π (move probabilities) and a value estimate $v\in [-1,1]$ for how good the position is.

 1